gopinathassrj/prometheus-custom-python/README.md

 DEBUG ---- Method Called
 DEBUG ---- Method Called

 9. Access the Prometheus url with port number 9090, check the targets, Metrics and Graphs

-10. Create a dashboard in grafanna accessing the url with port number 3030
+10. Create a dashboard in Grafana accessing the url with port number 3000